erhant/crypto-notes/content/modern-cryptography/preliminaries.md

 - **Non-negligible** functions are functions that are not negligible.
 This does not necessarily mean they are noticable!
 - **Overwhelming** functions are such that if $f$ is overwhelming, then $1 - f$ is negligible.

-_NOTE:_ Space complexity should be upper bounded by Time complexity.
+Note that space complexity should be upper bounded by Time complexity.
 You can't be using more complex space than time, because you should also spend time accessing/modifying whatever data you store.

-_NOTE:_ An equivalent definition of negligible functions is given by the Big-O notation: a positive function $\mu(n)$ is negligible if and only if $\mu(n) \in \mathcal{O}(1/p(n))$ for all positive polynomials $p$.

-_EXAMPLE:_ The following functions are **negligible**:
+An equivalent definition of negligible functions is given by the Big-O notation: a positive function $\mu(n)$ is negligible if and only if $\mu(n) \in \mathcal{O}(1/p(n))$ for all positive polynomials $p$.
+The following functions are **negligible**:

 - $1/2^n$
 - $1/n!$
 - $1/n^{\log n}$

-_NOTE:_ A polynomial times polynomial functions is a polynomial; however, a polynomial times negligible is a negligible function.
+A polynomial times polynomial functions is a polynomial; however, a polynomial times negligible is a negligible function.

 ## Negligible vs Noticable